 3. Olifantsrus Camp – Etosha National Park

 Encountering the wild side of Etosha?
 This is the place where you need to be!
 Olifantsrus Camp is an intimate and very special campsite inside Etosha National Park that offers a real camping experience and no accommodations.
 It’s located a little bit off the beaten path, in the unknown western part of Etosha.
-This part of the park has only recently been opened, so it’s still an untouched area with many good wildlife viewing possibilities.
-Olifantsrus Camp has 10 campsites with power points and is connected by a wooden walkway that leads to a waterhole and look-out point.
+This part of the park opened recently, so it’s still an untouched area with many good wildlife viewing possibilities.
+There are 10 campsites at Olifantsrus Camp with power points and they’re all connected by a wooden walkway that leads to a waterhole and look-out point.
 The feeling of being so close with nature, surrounded by the bush and sleeping under the stars… Unforgettable!

 4. Hoada Campsite – Damaraland